Swanhtet-grc/my-calculator/README.md

 # The Calculator

-This is a calculator which is built by using HTML, CSS, JSX, JavaScript and React.js.
+This is a calculator which is built by using React, JavaScript, HTML and CSS.